Guidance – Managing Short Term or Frequent Absence

 While the University wishes to be supportive in addressing frequent short-term absence, it should be noted that absences of this nature can be particularly disruptive and it is important that they are managed and supported effectively.

-Attendance issues can often be resolved at an early stage by making an employee aware that their attendance has become a concern and working with them to support the required improvement.
+Attendance concerns can often be resolved at an early stage by making an employee aware that their attendance levels are having an impact and working with them to support the required improvement.

 The Attendance Improvement Process provides a framework to support improved attendance, and escalates accordingly where an improvement does not occur.